isene/hp-41_AMASTRO.ROM/README.md

 ### ARCLXI

 From the CCD OS/X where it is called ARCLI.
 It appends to Alpha the integer value of the number in X.

+## Credits

+This ROM is created using Håkan Tørngren's brilliant NutStudio software.
+Thanks also goes to Ángel Martin for his help with extracting the YN? routine from the Paname module.